 20. Proposed changes to academic and student Delegations shall be made in consultation with relevant stakeholders prior to submission for approval.

-21. Delegates are responsible for communicating any policy, process and Delegation management issues to the relevant co-sponsor (Senior Deputy Vice Chancellor or Deputy Vice Chancellor, Academic).
+21. Delegates are responsible for communicating any policy, process and Delegation management issues to the relevant co-sponsor (Provost or Deputy Vice Chancellor, Students).

 Policy and Delegations Framework